 I have a few favourite slow cooker creations, but I love whipping up new recipes too!
-So after the first heavy snowfall hit Saskatchewan, I decided to alter my incredibly delicious barbequed Dr. Pepper Ribs recipe for the slow cooker by combining it with the easy and delicious looking Slow-Cooker BBQ Short Ribs recipe I found on the Kraft What’s Cooking website.
+So after the first heavy snowfall hit Saskatchewan, I decided to alter my incredibly delicious barbequed Dr. Pepper Ribs recipe for the slow cooker.

 Slow Cooker Dr. Pepper Ribs

-- 4 lb.
-1.8 kg Baby Back ribs, cut into sections
+- 2 lbs.
+Baby Back ribs, cut into sections

 - 1/4 cup flour

 - 1/2 cup Kraft Extra Rich BBQ Sauce

 - Blend salt, sugar and spices together and rub into ribs.

 - Layer ribs in slow cooker and top with chopped onions.